ReleasingSoftware

 Branching

 Before you create a release, if you plan to maintain a stable branch and release bugfix version from it, branch it off of master.
-The name should be "$MAJOR.$MINOR" or similar, i.e. "1.2".
+The name should be "$MAJOR.$MINOR" or similar, for example "1.2".
 This branch will be called "stable branch" in the text below.
 Push the branch to the remote repository.

 git checkout -b 1.2